USTR Notice of Action 301: China's targeting of maritime, logistics, and shipbuilding

 What is the USTR Section 301 China Service Fee?

-On 17 April 2025, the Office of the United States Trade Representative issued a revised Notice of Action imposing specific service fees on maritime transport services provided by Chinese operators and shipowners, Chinese-built vessels, and foreign-built vehicle carriers.
-Additionally, certain maritime transport services for US Liquefied Natural Gas (LNG) are restricted.
+On 17 April 2025, the USTR issued a Notice of Action imposing specific service fees on maritime transport services provided by Chinese operators and shipowners, Chinese-built vessels, and foreign-built vehicle carriers.
+Additionally, certain maritime transport services for US Liquefied Natural Gas (LNG) will be restricted.
+Then, on 10 October 2025, the USTR issued a Notice of Modification and Proposed Modification modifying certain initial provisions.
+The latest Notice was published in the Federal Register on 16 October 2025 and is available here.

 What are the fees imposed, and where can they be found?

-The fees and restrictions are detailed in five separate Annexes found in the Notice of Action:
+The fees and restrictions are detailed in five separate Annexes found in the 17 April 2025 Notice of Action and in part revised by the 10 October 2025 Notice of Modification:

 Are the fees cumulative?